khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"No one knows anyone else in the way you do."
+"You don't need to floss all of your teeth.
+Only the ones you want to keep."
 ```

 ### Background 💪